 Nature Conservation Margaret River Region has a clear vision for the Margaret River region – A healthy and biodiverse natural environment supporting the livelihoods and lifestyles on which our community depends.

-Our mission is to work with the community to protect and preserve the natural environment of the Margaret River region on behalf of present and future generations.
+Our mission is – As the PREMIER nature conservation group, work with our community to protect and enhance the natural environment of the Margaret River region.

 Chair of South West Development Commission 2011-17 Stuart previously headed various government agencies, including Transperth, the Department of Transport, and Department of Marine and Harbours.
 He also served as a commissioner of the WA Planning Commission, Chair of the National Transport Commission and Chair of the East Perth Redevelopment Authority.

 A retired farmer and businesswoman Margaret is a long-term Margaret River resident and a founding member of the Cape to Cape Catchments Group (now Nature Conservation).
 She is currently President of the SW Capes Branch of the Wildflower Society of WA.